groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.2 (2023-06-29) =
+* ADDED Setting to disable the ability to close a popup until a conversion event (button click/form fill).
+* ADDED Setting to hide popup images on mobile screens.
+* TWEAKED When a user is logged in, closed and converted popups will be stored in the user meta, as well as the cookie, thereby increasing visibility accuracy.

 = 2.1.7 (2023-06-21) =
 * FIXED Font color changes in the content editor not saving.